 - A liquor licence is needed for food and beverage venues to sell and serve alcohol.
 L&GNSW is responsible for liquor licensing and compliance. - Council needs to notify L&GNSW and NSW Police when an outdoor dining application is received that requires a temporary change of licence boundary.
-Consultation with NSW Police by council is required before the completed temporary liquor licence boundary change application form is assessed by L&GNSW. - L&GNSW will review the completed form to verify that the Council has ensured the terms of liquor licences and temporary extended liquor licence boundaries are understood by the venue, including: - food must be available to patrons within the outdoor dining area at all times that the area is operating - the licensee must not increase the licensed patron capacity which applied to the licensed premises before this approval was granted - trading hours in the alfresco dining area may not exceed 10pm Sunday to Thursday or 12am Friday and Saturday - the temporary change to boundary will automatically lapse on 31 October 2021, unless revoked earlier by the Council/ Landholder or L&GNSW - the consumption of alcohol may only occur when patrons are seated. - Note: Councils can access a copy of the temporary liquor licence boundary change form by emailing: individual.licensing@liquorandgaming.nsw.gov.au - Council should also consider whether there is any history of community complaint or serious incidents related to alcohol consumption in venues in the area.
+Consultation with NSW Police by council is required before the completed temporary liquor licence boundary change application form is assessed by L&GNSW. - L&GNSW will review the completed form to verify that the Council has ensured the terms of liquor licences and temporary extended liquor licence boundaries are understood by the venue, including: - i Food must be available to patrons within the outdoor dining area at all times that the area is operating - ii.
+A copy of the approved plan of the licensed boundary must be made immediately available for inspection by a police officer, council officer or Liquor and Gaming inspector upon request. - iii.
+The licensee must not increase the patron capacity which applied to the licensed premises before this approval was granted. - iv.
+Despite any other trading hours on the license, trading hours in the alfresco dining area may not exceed 10pm Sunday to Thursday or 12am Friday and Saturday. - v.
+This temporary change to boundary may be revoked at any time by the Council/ Landholder or L&GNSW. - vi.
+The consumption of liquor may only occur when patrons are seated. - vii.
+The licensee may sell alcohol from the indoor area of the premises to patrons using the temporary outdoor dining area provided that the Licensee ensures drinks are only consumed within the licenced areas. - Note: Councils can access a copy of the temporary liquor licence boundary change form by emailing: individual.licensing@ liquorandgaming.nsw.gov.au

+• Council should also consider whether there is any history of community complaint or serious incidents related to alcohol consumption in venues in the area.